 Customers participating in the program will continue to be billed for their otherwise applicable transmission and distribution charges and commodity charges.
 While the Share the Sun uses the same fundamental billing processes as SunRate, there are a few differences.
 First, the amount of energy the customer receives related to their subscription will depend on their agreement with their solar provider and the actual generation output of their assigned solar facility (meaning the customer's monthly kWh in their subscription will be independent of the customer's actual energy usage).
 Second, the solar energy cost calculation is based on the solar provider's FiT agreement with SDG&E. Third, participants will receive a bill credit for the value of their solar energy subscription which has been assigned from their solar provider to the customer.

-SDG&E expects that Share the Sun participants will see four new line items on their SDG&E bill.
-Three of the line items will be the same as SunRate, which combined, reflects the customer's incremental cost of participating in the program.
+SDG&E expects four new line items on the Share the Sun customer's SDG&E bill, as described in the testimony of Chris Yunker (Section III.B).
+Three of the items will be the same as SunRate, which, along with a monthly administrative charge, reflect the customer's incremental cost of participating in the program.
 The fourth, explained in more detail below, is a bill credit which represents SDG&E's purchase of the solar energy associated with the customer's subscription.

-The following provides a summary of the billing line items.
-The program's rate design methodology and calculations are described in the testimony of Chris Yunker.
+The program's rate design methodology and calculations are described in the testimony of Chris Yunker (Section III).
+SDG&E will review the bill presentation options before enrolling customers and may conduct customer research to confirm customer preference for bill presentment options.
+SDG&E may revise the final customer bill presentation and line items to better meet the needs of customers or billing operational needs.